 - Heavier items, especially those requiring LTL (truckload) shipping

 - High priced items

-The reason these items tend to be a success is because they are exactly the items that Amazon hasn’t heavily penetrated.
-Amazon is still largely a small and light market place (relatively speaking).
+The reason these items tend to be a success is that they are exactly the items that Amazon hasn’t heavily penetrated.
+Amazon is still largely a small and light marketplace (relatively speaking).
 Pool tables and hot tubs aren’t huge sellers on Amazon, although they likely will be at some point in the future.

 The good rule of thumb is that if Amazon is buying an item itself (opposed to being sold through a third party seller) then you have almost no hope of ever succeeding in drop shipping that item.
 Just look for where it says “Ships from and sold by Amazon” in the listing.
 Among other reasons, Amazon has price match algorithms that will often lower their price to the point of break even or worse.
 You can’t compete profitably with that.

 What that means is that you’re often left dealing with the far fringes of niches.
 Being in the fringes isn’t bad and in fact I highly recommend doing that, but with drop shipping, you have to be deep in the fringes.
 I have one friend running a fairly successful drop shipping business selling wallpaper borders.
 When was the last time you bought wallpaper?